ben-manes/gradle-versions-plugin/README.md

 The task withholds a candidate whose version names a pre-release unless the version the build declares is itself a pre-release, so an upgrade never trades a release for a release candidate without being asked.
 A build already on a release candidate keeps seeing newer ones.
-The markers it recognizes are `alpha`, `beta`, `canary`, `candidate`, `cr`, `dev`, `draft`, `ea`, `eap`, `experimental`, `incubating`, `m`, `milestone`, `nightly`, `pre`, `preview`, `rc`, `snap`, `snapshot` and `unstable`, each matched case-insensitively and only where it stands on its own, along with Maven's two snapshot spellings.
+The markers it recognizes are `alpha`, `beta`, `canary`, `candidate`, `cr`, `dev`, `draft`, `eap`, `experimental`, `m`, `milestone`, `nightly`, `pre`, `preview`, `rc`, `snap`, `snapshot` and `unstable`, each matched case-insensitively and only where it stands on its own, along with Maven's two snapshot spellings.
+Two shorthands are matched by their own rule: `ea` for early access, which may carry up to three trailing digits, and `pr` where digits follow it, which is how Jackson spells `2.10.0.pr1`.

+`incubating` is not a marker.
+The Apache Incubator requires a podling to ship it in the version of a real release, so recognizing it would withhold one.

 A version ending in a commit hash counts too, since a job that publishes on every commit stamps the hash into the version rather than releasing it.
-At least one `a-f` is required, so a trailing run of digits stays a build number.
+At least one `a-f` is required, so a trailing run of digits stays a build number, and a hash behind a `+` is read as semantic versioning's build metadata rather than as a pre-release.

 The question it asks is "is this a recognized pre-release?" rather than "is this stable?", and the direction is the point.
 Being wrong can only leave a pre-release in the report, never withhold a release: a version whose qualifier it does not recognize, such as `10.2.0.jre11`, `1.1.17.SP2` or `0.4-groovy-1.6`, is passed through rather than hidden.

 The `integration` revision is exempt.
 It is how a build asks to see snapshots, and every snapshot is a pre-release, so filtering there would leave that revision with nothing to report.

+A candidate is withheld by being rejected, so a module whose repositories carry nothing but pre-releases, and no longer the version the build declares, has no candidate left to resolve.
+That entry reports as unresolved, naming the versions that were rejected, rather than as up to date.
+A `rejectVersionIf` filter that rejects everything behaves the same way.

 A convention the markers above do not cover is named in a `rejectVersionIf` filter, which composes with this one rather than replacing it.
 A candidate is